 Support groups offer three main benefits:

 Skills and motivation

 One of the main reasons to join a support group is for emotional support and mental health benefits.
-If you’re joining a group, for this reason, you may want to find a group that is facilitated by a mental healthcare practitioner.
+If you’re joining a group, for this reason, you may want to find a group that a mental healthcare practitioner facilitates.
 Yet, this isn’t always necessary.

 Talking through your feelings with others going through similar situations can help reduce feelings of loneliness and isolation.

 Some of the main mental health and emotional support benefits of joining a support group include lowered feelings of: